GBU-57A/B MOP: Specifications and capabilities

 Only the B-2 Spirit is configured to carry the MOP; the B-21 Raider is slated to carry it.
 The B-52 has been used to test the MOP, but would require modification to be used in combat.

-The GBU-57 has a 'smart' fuse that is capable of achieving effects against targets on which there is limited intelligence.
+The GBU-57 has a "smart" fuze that is capable of achieving effects against targets on which there is limited intelligence.
 It can also be preprogrammed to detonate at a specified depth.